firdous-wani/firdous-wani/README.md

-Into Applied AI — open-source LLMs, agentic systems, and how they can actually be put to use.
+Into Applied AI — Transformer Arch., agentic systems, and how they can actually be put to use.